shyanyong/tp/docs/UserGuide.md

 ## FAQ

+**Q**: How do I store the size and colour of the pill?<br>
+**A**: Add it as a note when adding the prescription.<br>

+**Q**: How do I know if I have taken the medication for the day?<br>
+**A**: Use `listToday` command to list out all medications to be taken for the day.
+Medication with a green label have been taken while those with a red label have yet to be taken.<br>

+**Q**: Is my data shared with other software or organisations?<br>
+**A**: Data is stored locally in the computer and is not stored in any external database nor shared with other third parties.
+We recommend locking your device before leaving it unattended to prevent others from accessing your prescription records and consumption history.<br>

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous BayMeds home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous BayMeds home folder.<br>

 --------------------------------------------------------------------------------------------------------------------